 - integrate stories that convey information as well as amuse the reader

-As such, a living book is a great read and will encourage children to be lifelong learners and readers.
+A living book is a great read and will encourage children to be lifelong learners and readers.
 It also gives them the confidence to dive into a tome, knowing they can tackle it (and they may even find it interesting to boot!)

 What is Not a Living Book